 The state law requires that sellers provide the full and completed Real Estate Condition Report to the buyer within ten days after accepting an offer of purchase, but you can also provide it earlier.

-Seller disclosures protect both sides of the home-purchase transaction, putting the buyer on notice and preventing the seller from any liability for future problems.
-Full disclosure will protect sellers from future legal claims and give buyers confidence that the seller is being transparent, and that they are aware of material items that may impact the value or habitability of the property they are purchasing.
+Seller disclosures in Wisconsin protect both sides of the home-purchase transaction, putting the buyer on notice and preventing the seller from any liability for future problems.
+Further full disclosure will protect sellers from future legal claims and give buyers confidence that the seller is being transparent, and that they are aware of material items that may impact the value or habitability of the property they are purchasing.

 Tips to Minimize Issues in Wisconsin Disclosure Documents